tony48/seestar_polar_align/README.md

     This library must be installed locally in the root path of this project with the parameter --target .

+ 4. To generate the exe file from python, I'm using Cx Freeze, install it with:

+       python -m pip install cx_Freeze

+    Some extra files are need, to generate the exe: image, config files and some files from astropy that are utf8 but Cx Freeze copy them in ASCII so need this Unzip the Install Extra Files for Setup.zip, this create a Install directory.

+    Now build the exe with:

+      python setup.py build

+    The final executable with all the files will be in the subdir of build directory.

  3. Configure the config.ini with your specifics data:

       [CONFIG]